Adults

 Coordinated by Sevikas Malini Dhandapani and Sreelatha Varapravan.

-Devi Sanga offers powerful learning forums, healthy support system for women of all ages 18 and above from any background, open discussion arena, understanding the wisdom of the ages and purpose of Life
+Devi Sanga offers powerful learning forums, healthy support system for women of all ages 18 and above from any background, open discussion arena, understanding the wisdom of the ages and purpose of Life.
+We end with a social, dance and fun games.

 Guided by Shri Vijay Gupta